 Sometimes an employer may think they can terminate an employee to make a workers’ compensation claim go away or as retribution for filing a claim.
 An employer cannot fire you simply for filing a workers’ compensation claim.
 In fact, if they were to do so you would be able to file a civil claim against them.

 However, you should also keep in mind that your employer can terminate your employment for other reasons.
 If you have had problems in the past that were documented, your employer may be ready to take action against you for those reasons.
 However, they would have to show that the reason for termination was not because you filed a workers’ compensation claim.

 The best thing you can do to protect yourself against an employer is to document everything.
 In many of these types of cases, the employer has little or no evidence to back up claims of previous behaviors that would cause someone to be fired.
 Make sure that you follow up any verbal conversations with an email that outlines the points of discussion.
 This will document the dates and times of conversations as well as the details that were discussed.
 Do not allow yourself to get into a verbal or physical altercation because that could certainly be grounds for termination.

 If you were hurt on the job, it is usually best not to discuss the matter with other employees.
 This can make your employer uneasy and create discord between the management and employees.
 At the same time, talking about the case could cause problems with your claim.

-Get the legal help you need from our skilled Rome workers’ compensation lawyers at The Bader Law Firm.
+Get the legal help you need from our skilled Rome workers’ compensation lawyers at Bader Scott Injury Lawyers.
 Contact us today to get answers to your questions and discuss your case.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.